AndreiCinc/cryptoApp/README.md

 </div>

 <br>
-	It contains cards which has on the name, the price, a converter from dollars to coin and details button which show more details about market.
+	It contains cards which has the name on, the price, a converter from dollars to coin and a "details" button which shows more  about the market.
 </br>

 <div style="text-align: center">